Class: Color::RGB

 #to_cmykObject

-Converts the RGB colour to CMYK.
-Most colour experts strongly suggest that this is not a good idea (some even suggesting that it’s a very bad idea).
-CMYK represents additive percentages of inks on white paper, whereas RGB represents mixed colour intensities on a black screen.
+Most color experts strongly suggest that this is not a good idea (some suggesting that it’s a very bad idea).
+CMYK represents additive percentages of inks on white paper, whereas RGB represents mixed color intensities on an unlit (black) screen.

 1. Convert the R, G, and B components to C, M, and Y components.